Nigerian In Court Over $2.1m Seized Drugs

 A search conducted by the NACOC team at the suspect’s hideout uncovered substances suspected to be narcotic drugs.

-Field tests conducted on the suspected substance proved positive for cocaine and heroin, both narcotic drugs.
+Field tests conducted on the suspected substances proved positive for cocaine and heroin, both narcotic drugs.

 The suspected narcotic substances, with a total weight of about 192kg of cocaine and 0.42kg of heroin, are estimated at a street value of two million, one hundred and twenty-one thousand, six hundred and sixty United States dollars (US$2.1 million).